6 Things to Consider Before Building an Outdoor Dog House

 The Bottom Line

-When building a dog house, don’t be afraid to get creative.
+When building an outdoor dog house, don’t be afraid to get creative.
 If you need some inspiration, check out some of these posh palaces for your pooch.
 But a simple design works just as well.
 Either way, your pampered pet will stay comfortable in his own home away from home.